Fibroids are firm, dense tumors

 About 1 in 5 to 1 in 2 women of reproductive age have fibroids, but not all are

-sometime during their childbearing years.
-Only about one-third of these fibroids are
+diagnosed.
+Fibroids are very common.
+Only about one-third of these fibroids are large

 uterus.
 This cell multiplies rapidly because of the effect of estrogen.